fabioprev/libfreenect/README.md

   * cmake
   * libusb

-On Xubuntu (Ubuntu) 12.04.4 LTS (Kernel 3.2.0-68) these dependencies are resolved by installing the following packages:
+On Xubuntu (Ubuntu) 14.04 LTS (kernel 3.13.0-37) and later versions, these dependencies are resolved by installing the following packages:

   - build-essential
   - cmake